syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Metadata.md

 ---
-layout: Post
+layout: post
 title: Working with Metadata
-description: Metadata is a data that describes the characteristics of properties of a document: XMP; XMP Metada; PdfMetada; DoublinCoreschema; Basicschema
+description: Metadata is a data that describes the characteristics of properties of a document- XMP; XMP Metada; PdfMetada; DoublinCoreschema; Basicschema
 platform: FIleFormat
 control: PDF
 documentation: UG